 Susan Poser Biography

-Dr. Poser was a member of the Board of Humanities Nebraska and the Strategic Air & Space Museum.
-She served as a member of the Board of Directors of the American Civil Liberties Union of Nebraska and the National Board of Directors of the ACLU.
-At Nebraska, she received the Law College Distinguished Teacher award in 2004.
-In 2006, she received the Shining Light Award from the Nebraska State Bar Foundation and in 2011, she was awarded the Outstanding Contributor to Women in the Law by the Nebraska State Bar Association.
+During her time in Nebraska, Dr. Poser received the University of Nebraska Law College Distinguished Teacher award; the Shining Light Award from the Nebraska State Bar Foundation for outstanding service; and she was named the Outstanding Contributor to Women in the Law by the Nebraska State Bar Association.